fahmida-oni2/my-next-terraloom-app/README.md

-**This is a [Next.js](https://nextjs.org ) project of an e-commerce platform dedicated to Sustainable DIY Kits project named TerraLoom bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).**
+**This is a [Next.js](https://nextjs.org ) project of an e-commerce platform dedicated to Sustainable DIY Kits named TerraLoom bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).**

 The core mission is to empower creativity with eco-conscious projects that are both rewarding to make and gentle on the Earth.The platform (TerraLoom-Kit-App) serves as a creative community hub where users can: <br>